jprivet-dev/makefiles/symfony-env-include/README.md

 ```
 $ make vars env_files
-!!!
-CAUTION: your are in the TEST environment !!!
+[WARNING] Your are in the test environment!
 APP_ENV   : test
 APP_SECRET: SECRET_TEST
 Env files loaded into that Makefile (in order of decreasing priority) [FILE_ENV=test]